Last Updated on by

 For general hiking, somewhere between 30 and 60 is usually a good bet and tough enough to deal with the regular wear and tear you’ll put it through on the trail.
 For those who like to move fast and keep pack size to a minimum, lower denier jackets (10 to 30D) become an option, but jackets at the lower end of this range are unlikely to withstand too many scrapes with brush, branches, or rock.
 Jackets at the other end of the extreme (60+D) are usually intended for use in more extreme environments where a bit of rough and tumble is part and parcel of the activity, i.e. mountaineering and off-piste skiing.

-While the breathability capacity of your jacket will be the most significant factor in keeping you cool while on the move, a handful of other features can allow you to dump heat quickly when need be without exposing your lower layers.
+While the breathability capacity of your jacket will be the most significant factor in keeping you cool and dry while on the move hiking, a handful of other features can allow you to dump heat quickly when need be without exposing your lower layers.
 The most important of these are pit zips, mesh pockets, and adjustable cuffs.

 What makes pockets user-friendly?
 First up, they have to be located high enough on the torso to allow access even when wearing a harness (if you’re a climber or mountaineer) or a backpack belt strap (for everyone else).
 Secondly, look for pockets big enough to store what you need to put in them — in most cases a map, navigation device, or smartphone.
 Because the ideal scenario is to keep the hip pockets on your jacket free for your hands, a third pocket in the chest or on a sleeve is a very handy addition.